 The 10 Best Bars In Sydney

-An Intro Travel favorite, World Bar is the best scene in Sydney on Wednesday nights.
+An INTRO favourite, World Bar is the best scene in Sydney on Wednesday nights.
 For a day drink, try one of their delicious teapot mixers on the Victorian style terrace out front.
-At night, World Bar is a favorite for backpackers with great house music and a killer dance floor in the back.
+At night, World Bar is a classic for backpackers with great house music and a killer dance floor in the back.

 The whiskey list alone is enough to make your knees buckle.
 Their service is fantastic, and although it’s continually ranked one of the best bars in the world, the Baxter Inn has stayed true to its tradition – “No bookings, functions, or door list.
 Everyone is welcome.”